pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 With these apps, users quickly experience the value of the app.

-## Should I be worried?
+## What if my app is naturally "slow return"

 It may sound dramatic, but if your app idea doesn’t give some instant gratification, you should consider it a potential warning sign.
 Of course, not all apps are geared up for instant gratification.
 Instead, your app might need people to wait a little time before they get something from it.
 Uber and Deliveroo have this problem, and there are ways around it.

-## Ways to inject instant gratification and increase engagement
 If your app is more of a “slow burn” when it comes to giving value to users, it’s worth exploring how to inject a little instant gratification in there.
 This will help keep users engaged and encourage them to come back repeatedly.

+## Ways to inject instant gratification and increase engagement

 Here are some apps that give instant gratification, even though the real value is delayed